Common Myths About Chronic Pain

 Final thoughts.

 I suffer from chronic pain, and I wrote about these six myths because I have experienced them.
 I had doctors tell me it's all in my head; I had family think I am joking when I tell them my wrist hurts; co-workers think I am "scamming" the system; people tell me pain is a sign I am getting old.
 It takes a toll on you.
 It takes a toll on me as it makes me question myself.
 Do I go back to work even if I am in pain?
-If I go back to work, will I be able to perform as a worker?
+If I return to work, will I be able to perform as a worker?